-- A. Participate in in-depth research in a self-designated area of theological interest. - B. Gain the ability to organize and interpret material in the major area of his undergraduate study. - C. Demonstrate the will and tenacity to see a major research project through to completion. - D. Learn to consummate a complete and thorough research of materials relating to a selected theme. - E. Develop mastery in stating and solving problems. - F. Develop a clear, concise, and scholarly writing style.
+- A. Participate in in-depth research in a self-designated area of theological interest that will enhance the student's global competency. - B. Gain the ability to organize and interpret material in the major area of his undergraduate study. - C. Demonstrate the will and tenacity to see a major research project through to completion. - D. Learn to consummate a complete and thorough research of materials relating to a selected theme. - E. Develop mastery in stating and solving problems. - F. Develop a clear, concise, and scholarly writing style.